daxa-ai/pebblo/docs/gh_pages/docs/development.md

 ### Prerequisites

 Install the following prerequisites.
-This is needed for PDF report generation.
+This is needed for PDF report generation,

+if you have put weasyprint as renderer in the config.yaml

 #### Mac OSX